Surface states and finite size effects in triple-fold semimetals: Dependence of surface spectrum on mass parameter

 \section{Dependence of surface spectrum on mass parameter}

-Let us address the dependence of the dispersion relation on the mass parameter $\mu$, focusing on the surface states in the thin film.
+Let us address the dependence of the dispersion relation of the thin-film surface states given in Eq.~(\ref{Surfsemiinfinite}) on the mass parameter $\mu$.
 This parameter should be of the order of the work function, which is typically in the eV range.
 While typical values of characteristic energy should be in the range of $1$ meV - $100$ meV, it is important to verify that the limit $\mu\rightarrow\infty$ yields reliable results within this interval.

 We compare the energy spectrum of the surface states in the infinite gap limit $\mu\rightarrow\infty$ with its counterpart for a finite gap in Fig.~\ref{fig:MassEffect}.
 For realistic values of the gap, the surface state spectrum is in good agreement with its counterpart in the infinite mass limit.